Curtis Sittenfeld: You Think It, I'll Say ItYou Think It, I'll Say It is a collection of short stories that Random House published on April 24, 2018.

+Rodham

-RodhamRodham is an alternate history political novel about the life of Hillary Clinton, published in 2020.
+Rodham is an alternate history political novel about the life of Hillary Clinton, published in 2020.
 The novel diverges from reality at the point where Hillary chooses not to marry Bill Clinton and enters political life as a single woman.
 Rodham divided critics.

 Romantic Comedy

-A new novel, Romantic Comedy, is scheduled to be published in April 2023.
+A new novel, Romantic Comedy, was published in April 2023.
+The story follows Sally Milz, a late-night sketch comedy show writer, and Noah Brewster, a pop star.

+Show Don’t Tell

+A collection of 12 short stories published in 2025.